Peter-E-Martin/HeCalc/README.md

+# HeCalc
-#Readme and in-code documentation will be coming soon
+Readme and in-code documentation will be coming soon